GoneCase261/text-to-speech/README.md

-type down to here the bot spk
+type down to hear the bot spk